-- The Municipal operating expenditure currently exceeds its income. - Its own income in turn comprises 46% of its total income, the balance being made up of grants and subsidies. - The arrears on rates is R1.2m and on services R0.8m. - Therefore, even if debt collection is optimised the Municipality must be very careful that future economic growth and development must either bring in greater income than costs - e.g. upmarket development should be attracted, or if low income development is needed, its costs, particularly operating costs, should be minimised.
+- The Municipal operating expenditure currently exceeds its income. - Its own income in turn comprises 46% of its total income, the balance being made up of grants and subsidies. - The arrears on rates is R1.2m and on services R0.8m. - be very careful that future economic growth and development must either bring in greater income than costs e.g. upmarket development should be attracted, or if low income development is needed, its costs, particularly operating costs, should be minimised.
 This suggests that future development should include renewable technology with minimal operating costs, they should be conveniently located so as to minimise expected travel or they should be well located so that they present optimal business opportunities.